pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 After the Learning Center operator is installed, before you can start deploying workshops, you must configure the operator to tell it what domain name can be used to access anything deployed by the operator.

-Being a local cluster that isn't exposed to the internet with its own custom domain name, you can use a [nip.io]( https://nip.io/). address.
+Being a local cluster that isn't exposed to the Internet with its own custom domain name, you can use a [nip.io]( https://nip.io/). address.

 To calculate the `nip.io` address to use, first work out the IP address of the cluster created by Minikube by running `minikube ip`.
 Add this as a prefix to the domain name `nip.io`.
 For example, if `minikube ip` returns `192.168.64.1`, use the domain name of `192.168.64.1.nip.io`.